Joao-Fernandes-Silva/Codewars-challenges/6 kyu/Challenges6kyu.md

 "Hey fellow warriors"  --> "Hey wollef sroirraw"
 "This is a test        --> "This is a test"
 "This is another test" --> "This is rehtona test"

+### 4. Spinning Words
+- **Description**: The main idea is to count all the occurring characters in a string.
+If you have a string like aba, then the result should be {'a': 2, 'b': 1}.
+- What if the string is empty?
+Then the result should be empty object literal, {}.